philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 Another fun option is to use delimited continuations.
 The "delimited" part of that is referring to a notion of scope.
 When we need to access the context, we can jump out to a delimitation point and grab it there.

-Apparently, [`library(intercept)`](https://www.swi-prolog.org/pldoc/man?section=intercept) is better behaved than general delimitted continuations.
+Apparently, [`library(intercept)`](https://www.swi-prolog.org/pldoc/man?section=intercept) is [better behaved](https://swi-prolog.discourse.group/t/dcgs-implemented-with-delimited-continuations/1921/9) than general delimited continuations.
 I think this library implements something very similar to one-shot delimited continuations.
 Using it looks very much like a throw/catch that can return values back to the throw.
-This is related to algebraic effects.
+This is related to [algebraic effects](https://arxiv.org/abs/1608.00816).
 All these concepts are one big mash.

 I found it easiest (necessary?) to mark certain predicates as scoped dynamic by adding a clause that will try to search the current program context.
 This is similar in spirit to how tabled predicates are marked `:- table fib/2.`  because they need to try searching the table.